 The record date, or day of record, and the ex-dividend date of an ETF are both important dates relating to the distribution or dividend payout process.
 These dates determine which investors will receive distributions.
 The other two dates in the process are the declaration date (the day the distribution or dividend payment is announced) and the payable date (the date distributions are paid to shareholders).

-Yes, all performance and yield information on the website is shown net of fees and expenses.
+Yes, all performance and distribution rate information on the website is shown net of fees and expenses.

-Understanding the differences between types of yields can be vital for investors seeking steady income streams.
-For more information about each, please visit: https://neosfunds.com/distribution-yield-overview/
+Understanding the differences between types of yields and distribution rates can be vital for investors seeking steady income streams.
+For more information about each, please click here.

 Options-based ETFs focused on generating reliable income for investors may also provide the added benefit of return of capital distributions.
 While some investors may view return of capital as a negative, it may be beneficial, especially from a tax perspective.